All emergencies

 Carry a printed copy of your e-Visa, known as an electronic travel authorisation (ETA).

-You'll get a formal visa in your passport when you arrive in India.
+You'll get a formal visa in your passport when you arrive.

-Long queues are common at immigration counters in India, regardless of visa type.
+Long queues are common at immigration counters, regardless of your visa type.

 Not all international airports in India allow passengers to enter with an e-Visa.
 Check with your nearest Indian consulate, embassy or agent and organise a visa before you arrive.